 Crews also use these units at structure fires for additional staffing and air quality monitoring, in order to improve safety for personnel on scene.

-Two units are currently in service for special operations.
+Three units are currently in service for special operations.

 Ambulances are used by MCFR for emergency medical response and transport to medical facilities.
 During FY 15/16, approximately 73% of emergency calls assigned to MCFR were medical in nature.

-34 new ambulances have been placed into service.
+41 ambulances have been placed into service.

 Utility vehicles enable MCFR district captains and district chiefs to directly respond to emergencies and travel around the county on business.